 Conventional or non-conventional designs – how to meet compliance

 All buildings build in New Zealand – whether conventional or more innovative designs – must meet the minimum health and safety performance requirements of the New Zealand Building Code.
 There are two ways performance to the Building Code can be met:

-- Following the Acceptable Solutions or use verification methods.
-Acceptable solutions are like a recipe.
-There is one recipe book for each building code clause.
+- Acceptable Solutions or use verification methods: Acceptable solutions are like a recipe.
 If you design and build according to these solutions, you can’t go wrong.
 Verification methods, on the other hand, are ways to test or calculate the performance of your design.
-Acceptable Solutions and Verification Methods are published together for each of the building code clauses under Building Code Compliance.
-These are free and can be downloaded from the MBIE website.
+Acceptable Solutions and Verification Methods are published together for each of the building code clauses see Building Code Compliance.
+These solutions are free and can be downloaded from the MBIE website.

-- Using an Alternative Solution which the designer creates to allow for something different and/or innovative solutions.
-If you choose this method then you must demonstrate that your design will meet the performance requirements relevant to the Building Code clauses.
+- Alternative Solutions: These solutions created by designers allow for something different and/or innovative.
+If you choose these methods then you must demonstrate that your design will meet the performance requirements of the relevant Building Code clauses.
 Check out the MBIE website (alternative solutions) on how to provide the necessary evidence.

 - Level – BRANZ guidance onto designing and building more sustainable homes.